Right kind of food key to perfect yoga results: Book

-NEW DELHI, June 20: Yoga with the right food is a complete and effective treatment for weight watchers, who are tempted to combine it with other slimming methods for better results, says a new book.
+NEW DELHI: Yoga with the right food is a complete and effective treatment for weight watchers, who are tempted to combine it with other slimming methods for better results, says a new book.

 Noted integrated yoga therapist Bijoylaxmi Hota in her book ?Yoga and Diet for Weight Loss? seeks to break slimming and weight loss myths and prescribes certain postures of yoga, along with the diet one should take in order to achieve better and faster results.